maxitg/SetReplace/README.md

 ```
 <img src="READMEImages/WolframModelPropertiesStateAfterEvent.png" width="478">

-This is equivalent to taking a corresponding part in the `"AllEventsStatesList"`, but is much faster to compute than the entire list.
+`"StateAfterEvent"` is equivalent to taking a corresponding part in `"AllEventsStatesList"`, but it is much faster to compute than the entire list.

 #### FinalStatePlot, StatesPlotsList